6 Key Things to Know About Quebec French

 A little explanation is required to understand the dynamic of French in Quebec and Canada, as it’s quite a political topic.
 The province of Quebec nearly separated from Canada twice, and there are many laws in place to promote the usage and protection of French as opposed to English.

-In Quebec today, big efforts have been made to omit and erase English intrusions into the language in order to preserve French, sometimes resulting in the invention of new words in order to offset the influence of the heavily Anglo environment.
+In Quebec today, big efforts have been made to preserve French, sometimes resulting in the adoption of new words in order to offset the influence of the heavily Anglo environment.
 How so?

 Stop signs say ARRÊT, instead of STOP as they do in other Francophone countries.

-Faire du shopping (to go shopping) was turned into faire du magasinage or magasiner (from the word magasin, which means store).
+Faire du shopping (to go shopping) is less used, in favor of faire du magasinage or magasiner (from the word magasin, which means store).

 Un mail or e-mail, commonly used in French, is exclusively un courriel in Quebec.